avble/avble.github.io/_posts/2024-10-23-LLM-Inference.md

 The Large language models (LLMs) has evolutionized the NPL and it has pushed text generation applications, such as chat, assistant to the next level by producing text that displays a high level of understanding and fluency.

 <br>
-This post intents to demonstrate a [tool/application](https://github.com/avble/av_llm) that is collection of the software libraries (components) for making an simple LLM inference tool/application
+This post intents to demonstrate a [tool/application](https://github.com/avble/av_llm) that is collection of the software libraries (components) for making an simple LLM inference tool/application.
-It is more engineering perspective that is to create the real application utilizing the LLM.
-In stead of looking into NLP concepts such as Neural network.
+It is more engineering perspective that is to explore/apply to the real application utilizing the LLM other than looking into concepts such as Convolutional Neural network.
 <br>

 The [av_llm tool](https://github.com/avble/av_llm) can be used to explore/experiment the LLM inference more and figure out how it is applied in each domain.